sbergot/wandering-mushroom/content/post/2020-11-12-the-frozen-colony.md

   modules may be reskinned and used like this.

 - Some foreign camp has stopped giving news.
 They have missed on their delivery & resupply for the second week in a row.
-The company
+The company sends the players to investigate.